When you sweat at night. What to do if you sweat a lot in your sleep

 Nocturnal hyperhidrosis as a symptom of the disease

-Increased sweating during sleep is often a symptom of both widespread, clinically mild infectious diseases, and dangerous diseases:
+Increased sweating during sleep is often a symptom of both widespread, clinically mild infectious diseases and dangerous diseases:

 • Lung abscess is a purulent-destructive limited process in the lungs, in which one or more cavities containing pus form in the lung tissue.
-The causative agent is a variety of microorganisms that penetrate the lungs with a decrease in general and local immunity, due to chronic diseases, with prolonged use of glucocorticoids, immunosuppressants and cytostatics.
+The causative agent is a variety of microorganisms that penetrate the lungs with a decrease in general and local immunity, due to chronic diseases, with long-term use of glucocorticoids, immunosuppressants and cytostatics.

 Night sweats in women can occur when: